ahmadary772/teclaptop/content/posts/best-motherboards-for-rtx-3080-in-2023.md

 url: best-motherboard-rtx-3080
 date: 2022-09-25T11:23:52.160Z
 updateDate: 2022-09-25T11:23:52.196Z
+featured_Image: /uploads/untitled-design-10-.jpg
 categories:
   - Motherboards
-product_table: false
+product_table: true
-top3_table: false
+top3_table: true
-the_glance: false
+the_glance: true
 paragraphs:
   - paragraph: >-
       One of the key parts of the computer on which all hardware devices can be